martinezmatias/diff-auto-tuning/README.md

 ### Representation of configuration

-It's important to remark how DAT represents a particular configuration of a diff algorithm.
-A configuration is a point in the hyperparameter space: for each hyperparameter, the configuration has exactly one value.
+For DAT, a configuration is a single point in the hyper-parameter space: for each hyper-parameter, a configuration has exactly one value.

 The next listing shows the template for representing a particular configuration i.e., a point in the hyperparameter space: